Two-factor authentication

 - Go to Settings -> Human Resources and open the user's details page.

-- Enable Two-factor authentication (2FA) for the user and Save changes.
+- Enable Two-factor authentication (2FA) for the user and save changes.

-- Click the link to Show the 2FA key.
+- Click the link to show the 2FA key.

 - Open the Google Authenticator app.